 45 The Census is only administered every ten years.
 As we only consider two data points it is important to note that the changes noted may not reflect a long-term trend.

-46 This micro-level analysis about a ratio for the changes.
+46 This micro-level analysis about any test takes as is discussed.